TLDR: No time to read? Listen to this blog instead!

 - Suspect you’re being spied on?
 Don’t bother paying for anti-spyware apps since most can’t find all the creepy software, and the abuser could react violently.
 The only way to remove it is to factory reset the phone, and that will remove all your current apps and settings.
 It’s best to get a cheap phone that allows you to privately text, browse the internet, plan your move, and make calls to police or family violence centers.

-- To plan your move, use a public computer at a library, school, or friend’s house.
+- Use a public computer at a library, school, or friend’s house.
 If you know where you’ll be moving, set up mail forwarding through your local United States Post Office, or do it online for $1.05.
 If you don’t know exactly where you’re going, you can get help from a shelter when you’re there.
 (Log out of all services and clear your history when you’re done.)

 - Know your options: call shelters in advance.
 This is important to learn the policies about whom they allow to stay or visit.
 Even if there isn’t room, a shelter can often refer you to another place.
 Hotels are often used to house people escaping abuse when centers are full, and staff members will assist with meals, health care, child care, pet care, education, job training, counseling, waivers for utilities and phone service, legal help, longer-term shelter, and more.